jdjones91/Coding-Dojo-Machine-Learning-Projects/README.md

 <img width="396" alt="Screen Shot 2022-10-23 at 12 29 45 PM" src="https://user-images.githubusercontent.com/109368648/197409523-b8b2a1c7-7c9f-43c9-8627-9bb111be826b.png">

-My best model (and fastest; executing in milliseconds), was a tuned Logistic Regression model with the addition of PCA.
+Overall, my best model (and fastest; executing in milliseconds), was a tuned Logistic Regression model with the addition of PCA.
 This model, however, still only had an accuracy score of 0.53 (full classification report inside project notebook).
 The model can be summarized below:

 - Final model to put into production: Logistical Regression:
   - Hyperparameters: C = 1, solver = 'saga', penalty = 'l1', random_state = 42, max_iter = 10000